Kasemsan054/LabCSD2301/README.md

-# This code repository is for educational purposes only.
+# This code repository is for Education only.